lordzwealth/Typewriter-Effect/README.md

 # Typewriter-Effect
-A typewriter effect with Javascript
+A typewriter effect with Javascript;
 Created with javascript ES6 Classes